-Revenue from storage, distribution, handling and re-packaging of clients' products is recognised when the relevant service has been performed.
+Revenue from storage, handling and re-packaging of customers' products is recognised when the relevant service has been performed and the performance obligations have been met.
+For distribution revenue performance obligations are met when the customers' products arrive at the destination.